Getränk Mit Waldmeister 8 Buchstaben

 • What happens if I steep the Waldmeister too long?
 Over-steeping will result in a bitter and potentially unpleasant taste due to the increased release of coumarin.

 • Are there any health benefits associated with Waldmeister?
 In moderation, Waldmeister has been traditionally associated with digestive benefits.
-However, scientific evidence supporting these claims requires further research.
+On the flip side, scientific evidence supporting these claims requires further research.

 • Can I make a non-alcoholic Maibowle?
 Absolutely!
 Simply omit the white wine and sparkling wine, replacing them with sparkling water or other non-alcoholic beverages.